"GLBT Nightclubs"

 Click here to read my in-depth review.

-There are 2 other smaller spots in Asbury Park called Georgies (810 Fifth Ave; 732-988-1220) and Anybody's (108 St James Place) but I have never been to either one.
+There are 2 other smaller spots in Asbury Park called Georgies (810 Fifth Ave; 732-988-1220) and Anybody's (CLOSED - was at 108 St James Place).
 In the early 90's, the most happening place along the central NJ coast was a bar called "Down the Street" at 230 Cookman Avenue.
 The nightspot featured great music & lights.
 The younger crowd was friendly and energetic.
 Shows were common when I frequented the establishment.
 Sadly, after the opening of Paradise, the bar could no longer compete, and they closed their doors in early October of 1999.
 I last visited the club in 1993.
 Asbury Park is home to NEW JERSEY PRIDE (the 13th one being held on June 6, 2004)!
 Be sure to check out my History Collection featuring Asbury Park, "Then & Now".
 John, the owner of "Down the Street" has relocated to Ft.
 Lauderdale where he owns "The Cubby Hole": http://www.thecubbyhole.com/

 Boonton NJ